shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 #### Selecting Features

-We leave a group of features if one of the dummy variables has a p value smaller than 0.05, meaning it is a significant variable
+We leave a group of features if one of the dummy variables has a p value smaller than 0.05, meaning it is a significant variable.

 #### Training the Model with Selected Features
 ```